praveek/launch.en/help/extension-reference/core-extension/overview.md

 ---
 title: Core Extension
-seo-title: Core Extension in Adobe Launch
+seo-title: Core Extension for Adobe Launch
-description:
+description: The Core extension is the default extension released with Launch.
-seo-description:
+seo-description: Core Extension for Adobe Launch
 ---

 # Core Extension